WithSecureOpenSource/atlant-api/curl/README.md

 Replace `ATLANT-LICENSE-KEY` with the license key you received from WithSecure.
 Replace `API-KEY-FOR-CLIENTS` with an API key that clients need to provide when scanning content.
-API keys must be between 30 and 128 bytes long.
+API keys must be between 30 and 128 bytes in size.

 This example configures a single REST scanning API endpoint and exposes it on the port `8081`.
 This guide will assume that this port is stored in